diversen/coscms/coslib/docs/db/q.md

 db_q
 ====

-Simple ORM for doing basic CRUD
+Simple CRUD object for doing basic DB operations in a simplistic way.
+There is no support for joins, as I think in most CRUD objects Joins does not become more easy to use and understand.
+Using SQL joins is as easy.

 ### Connect

-Connection is made in the db class
+Connection is made in the db class.
+If writing a module, you will be connected per auto.

     $db = new db($options);
     $db->connect();

 ### Read (Select)

-Select all rows:

-    //$q = new dbQ;
     $rows = db_q->select('account')->
             filter('id > ', '10')->
             condition('AND')->